SaitoLab-Nitech/ApkSign/README.md

 # ApkSign library: works on Android Device
-This library can sign Android application on an Android device.
+This library can sign an Android application on an Android device.

 ## Usage
 If you want to test this library, run the follow command.